algorand/go-algorand/data/transactions/logic/README_in.md

 This requirement is enforced as follows:

-* For every transaction, compute the earliest version that supports all the fields and and values in this transaction.
-For example, a transaction with a nonzero RekeyTo field will have version (at least) 2.
+* For every transaction, compute the earliest version that supports all the fields and values in this transaction.
+For example, a transaction with a nonzero RekeyTo field will be (at least) v2.

 * Compute the largest version number across all the transactions in a group (of size 1 or more), call it `maxVerNo`.
 If any transaction in this group has a program with a version smaller than `maxVerNo`, then that TEAL program will fail.